DasMoge124/student/_posts/2023-09-04-Adventure-Capitalist.md

 function gameOver() {
     isGamePaused = true;
     const elapsedTimeInSeconds = Math.floor((endTime - startTime) / 1000);
+    timerDisplay.textContent = "Time is up man!
+You have zero ";
 }
 // Add an interval for passive income from businesses setInterval(() => {